 2) those who have suffered parental rejection in childhood tend to develop difficulties forming trusting relationships in adulthood

-3) neurological studies (studies of the physical brain), such as Eiseberger et al., 2004, suggest that parental rejection activates the same part of the brain which is activated by the experience of physical pain. as there appears to be a common neural alarm system that responds to both physical and social pain.
-(I myself remember telling various psychiatrists that I felt a perpetual extreme pain in my head, and, at the time, thought I was going crazy, especially as they offered no explanation.
+3) neurological studies (studies of the physical brain), such as Eisenberger et al., 2004, suggest that parental rejection activates the same part of the brain which is activated by the experience of physical pain. as there appears to be a common neural alarm system that responds to both physical and social pain.
+(I myself remember telling various psychiatrists that I felt a perpetual extreme pain in my head, and, at the time, though I was going crazy, especially as they offered no explanation.
 I am now relieved to have discovered the likely cause).

 A NOTE ON FATHERS :

 Contrary to popular belief, the effects of a father’s rejection of a child can have at least as powerful an adverse effect on the child’s psychological development as rejection by the mother, according to Rohner’s review of the available evidence.